 Required Reading: Aya de Yopougon

-Aya of Yopougon is about the Cote d’Ivoire.
-The illustrations are awesome.
+Marguerite Abouet sketches the Africa of her childhood with a light touch, far from the sensational newspaper amalgam of famine, fun and coups d'etat.
+"L'Afrique, ce n'est pas seulement ça," Anna Gavalda writes in the introduction.
+The illustrations of the Cote d'Ivoire are awesome.
 Things do not end happily ever after.
 These qualities alone are probably enough to recommend the book.
 Any remaining questions may be answered by the tongue-in-cheek "Ivoirien Bonus" appendix, which explains, among other things, how to wrap a pagne and how to make peanut sauce (Abouet calls it aller-retour or "roundtrip" because "once you try it, you come back to ask for more")

 Disclaimer: Aya of Yopougon is the first in a six-volume series of graphic novels about Aya, so the title character probably has a lot of development and depth to reveal.
 If you read #2 through #6, let me know.

-Comments5 comments have been made.
+Comments6 comments have been made.
 Post a comment.

 Have an idea for the blog?
 Click here to contact us!

 jes3ica (not verified)